 I’ve been hearing great things about Good Molecules skincare over the past few months.
-The colorful packaging is so uplifting and the very affordable pricing is a big plus.
+The colorful packaging is so uplifting, and the very affordable pricing is a big plus.
 So I was thrilled when the brand sent me some products to try.
 Spoiler: I liked the products so much that I ordered more.
-So today I will share my experience with Good Molecules in this Good Molecules skincare review.
+So today, I will share my experience with Good Molecules in this Good Molecules skincare review.

 About Good Molecules

 The best part is that the products don’t have the traditional skincare retail markup.
 This means that you can try multiple Good Molecules products for the price of one luxury skincare product.
-Good Molecules is following in the footsteps of other affordable skincare brands like The Ordinary and The Inkey List, both brands that offer targeted skincare products at very low prices.
+Good Molecules follows in the footsteps of other affordable skincare brands like The Ordinary and The Inkey List, both brands that offer targeted skincare products at very low prices.

 NOTE: Good Molecules LISTENS to their customers!
-They have updated several products, and note what version the product is on their website.
+They have updated several products and note what version the product is on their website.
 Some of the product packaging even notes the ingredient changes that were made with the current version.
 I know of few other skincare companies that quickly reformulate multiple products based on customer feedback.

 This post contains affiliate links, and any purchases made through these links will result in a commission for me at no extra cost to you.
 Please read my Disclosure for additional information.
 Good Molecules gifted me some products.
 These products are marked as “(gifted)”.